Venu5198/Slash-Mark/README.md

 # Slash-Mark
-This is a Slash Mark end to end project
+This is a Venu end to end project